-- 39 Hearing is said to be impaired when there is reduction in hearing acuity.
-This can be picked during - 40 conversation or otorhinolaryngology hearing assessment.
-Ear is one of the five special senses with - 41 which a human is gifted, and it is the most affected and neglected sensory organ in our body [1-2]. - 42 Moreover, hearing impairment is more expensive to managed than sight [1-2]. - 43 World Health Organization (WHO) estimates that prevalence of hearing impairment is 4% worldwide - 44 [1].
+- 39 The hearing is said to be impaired when there is a reduction in hearing acuity.
+This can be picked - 40 during conversation or otorhinolaryngology hearing assessment.
+The ear is one of the five special - senses with which a human is gifted, and it is the most affected and neglected sensory organ in our - 42 body [1-2].
+Moreover, hearing impairment is more expensive to manage than sight [1-2]. - 43 World Health Organization (WHO) estimates that prevalence of hearing impairment is 4% worldwide - 44 [1].
 However, the prevalence of hearing impairment varies from one place to another.
 A prevalence - 45 of 6.3% was reported in a study in India [2].
 Shaheen MM et al observed a prevalence of 11.9% in - 46 Bangladesh [3].
-Furthermore, 10.4% and 9.8% prevalence were documented in two separate study in - 47 Turkey [4-5] and prevalence of 14.3% was observed in Iran [6].
-All this high prevalence of hearing - 48 impairment was due to ear diseases, an ever-aging society and the growing use of personal listening - 49 devices such as mobile phone and transistor [7]. - 50 There are several aetiologic factors of hearing impairment and this includes congenital or genetic - 51 predisposition such as maternal rubella, birth asphyxia and ototoxicity.
-Acquired disorders such as - 52 ageing, infection like meningitis, chronic ear infections, use of ototoxic drugs, and exposure to - 53 excessive noise [8].
-The epidemiologic factors in developing hearing impairment is augmented by - 54 male sex, less education status, occupational hazard like noise from transportation, industrial or - 55 military service [9-10]. - 56 Hearing impairment is usually secondary to some chronic disorders.
-The manifestation has negative - 57 consequence on quality of life.
-Hearing loss may limit meaningful communication, interaction and - social connectivity and further leading to a lower health-related quality of life [11].
-It may decrease - 59 physical and cognitive function of the sufferers [12].
-Affected quality of life in hearing impaired - 60 individual that are mostly implicated includes depression, isolation and dementia [13-15]. - Despite this level of prevalence of hearing impairment worldwide there is paucity of documents onthis subject in developing country, Nigeria inclusive [16-17]. - 63 This study aimed at determining the prevalence, sociodemographic features, aetiology, audiometry - 64 findings, impact on quality of life and management of hearing impairment at the ear, nose and - 65 throat (ENT) department of Ekiti state university teaching hospital, Ado Ekiti, Nigeria. - 66
+Furthermore, 10.4% and 9.8% prevalence were documented in two separate studies - 47 in Turkey [4-5] and prevalence of 14.3% was observed in Iran [6].
+All this high prevalence of hearing - 48 impairment was due to ear diseases, an ever-aging society and the growing use of personal listening - 49 devices such as mobile phone and transistor [7]. - 50 There are several aetiologic factors of hearing impairment and this includes congenital or genetic - 51 predisposition such as maternal rubella, birth asphyxia, and ototoxicity.
+Acquired disorders such as - 52 ageing, an infection like meningitis, chronic ear infections, use of ototoxic drugs, and exposure to - 53 excessive noise [8].
+The epidemiologic factors in developing hearing impairment are augmented by - 54 male sex, less education status, occupational hazard like noise from transportation, industrial or - 55 military service [9-10]. - 56 Hearing impairment is usually secondary to some chronic disorders.
+The manifestation has a - 57 negative consequence on quality of life.
+Hearing loss may limit meaningful communication, - 58 interaction and social connectivity and further leading to a lower health-related quality of life [11].
+It - 59 may decrease the physical and cognitive function of the sufferers [12].
+Affected quality of life in - 60 hearing impaired individual that are mostly implicated includes depression, isolation, and dementia - 61 [13-15]. - Despite this level of prevalence of hearing impairment worldwide, there is a paucity of documentson this subject in developing country, Nigeria inclusive [16-17]. - 64 This study aimed at determining the prevalence, sociodemographic features, aetiology, audiometry - 65 findings, impact on quality of life and management of hearing impairment at the ear, nose, and - 66 throat (ENT) department of Ekiti state university teaching hospital, Ado Ekiti, Nigeria. - 67

-67 Materials and Methods
+68 Materials and Methods

-- 68 This was a prospective hospital-based study of patients with complaints of hearing - 69 impairment at the ENT department of Ekiti state university teaching hospital, Ado Ekiti.
+- 69 This was a prevalence hospital-based study of patients with complaints of hearing - 70 impairment at the ENT department of Ekiti state university teaching hospital, Ado Ekiti.

 The study was carried out over a period of one year, from May 2017 to April 2018.
-Verbal consent was obtained from the patients/parents/guardian.
+Consent was obtained from the patients/parents/guardian.

-72 Data were obtained by using pretested interviewers assisted questionnaire.
-The information obtained include their biodata such as age, sex, occupation, religion, marital status.
-Detailed 73 74 history on hearing impairment on duration, onset, nature, aggravating factors, relieving 75 factors, associated symptoms were obtained and documented. other otorhinolaryngological, 76 head and neck history on various diseases were obtained.
-Past medical, drug and surgical 77 history were obtained and documented.
-Their occupation, family and social history of 78 alcohol consumption and smoking were obtained.
-Detailed clinical otorhinolaryngological, 79 head and neck examination were done with emphasis on otological/otoscopy.
-Anterior with 80 or without posterior rhinoscopy and oropharyngeal examination were also carried out.
+73 Data were obtained by using pretested interviewers assisted questionnaire.
+The information 74 obtained includes their biodata such as age, sex, occupation, religion, marital status.
+Detailed history on hearing impairment on duration, onset, nature, aggravating factors, relieving 75 76 factors, associated symptoms was obtained and documented. other otorhinolaryngological, 77 head and neck history on various diseases were obtained.
+Past medical, drug and surgical 78 history were obtained and documented.
+Their occupation, family and social history of 79 alcohol consumption and smoking were obtained.
+Detailed clinical otorhinolaryngological, head and neck examination were done with an emphasis on otological/otoscopy.
+Anterior 80 with or without posterior rhinoscopy and oropharyngeal examination was also carried out.
+81